What Is Bonfire Night a question everyone asks once in their life, being brief, Bonfire night is when we all come together as a community.

-Guy Fawkes has gone through many stages over the 400 years and is still pretty much alive and thriving with consumers and with home ambient living.
+Guy Fawkes has gone through many stages over the years, and is still pretty much alive and thriving today.

 The Lost Past

-Images below show between 1900 and 1990s, children across England, built homemade effigies, These would then be placed in wooden trolleys, or wheelbarrows.
+Images below show between 1900 and 1990s, children across England, built homemade effigies, in trolleys or wheelbarrows.

 (Images, Photographer: Geoff Charles (1909-2002))